NekoJar/Freadbear-dinners/README.md

 ### Contributing

-If you're interested in contributing to the development of this app, please send me an email to my email account.
+If you're interested in contributing to the development of this app, please send me an email to jarrworkspace@gmail.com